-- Enquire, on behalf of discussants and other presenters about the status and expected completion date of papers/presentations; - Arrange in advance with all participants the order of speaking and time limits; - Arrive early to the session or room to re-confirm with all participants the order of speaking and the time limits, as follows: For panels with four presenters and a discussant, 10 minutes per speaker and 10 minutes for discussants is appropriate.
+- Enquire, on behalf of discussants and other presenters about the status and expected completion date of papers/presentations; - Make contact with all participants in the panel or roundtable ahead of the conference, and arrange in advance with all participants the order of speaking and time limits; - Arrive early to the session or room to re-confirm with all participants the order of speaking and the time limits, as follows: For panels with four presenters and a discussant, 10 minutes per speaker and 10 minutes for discussants is appropriate.
 If there are five speakers without a discussant, 12 minutes per speaker is appropriate.
 For other permutations of panel member composition, presentations from presenters/discussants should conclude with at least 30 minutes remaining for general discussion.
 In consultation with panel conveners, flexibility should be exercised for innovative panel structures. - Start the session at the scheduled time by introducing the title of the session and all of its presenters (names and institutional affiliations); - Maintain strict time limits for each speaker and discussant in accordance with individual allocations; - Moderate panel and/or floor discussions; - Ensure (to the greatest extent possible) that everyone who wishes to participate in the discussion has an opportunity to do so.
 This may require collecting sets of questions from the floor. - Familiarise yourself with the BISA conference Code of Conduct and if necessary intervene in session discussions if unacceptable comments are made.
 Chairs can also request individuals to leave the room if unacceptable comments continue or escalate.
 Chairs are expected to report such incidents to the BISA Director, Juliet Dryden: juliet.dryden@bisa.ac.uk - Adjourn the session on time to allow the room to clear before the next session begins.